Exercise Intensity for Weight Loss

 High-intensity exercise also results in higher overall fitness, which allows you to exercise at a higher percentage of oxygen intake without reaching your point of fatigue.
 The longer you exercise at these high V02 levels, the more calories you’ll burn in a given time period.

 The intensity and duration of exercise increase oxygen intake after as well as during workouts.
 This elevation is different than that which occurs mid-workout; metabolic processes like replenishing energy stores in the cells, converting lactate back into glycogen, and re-loading oxygen into muscles help the body adjust to its non-working out state.

 Low-intensity exercise does not create much oxygen debt, but on average, people who perform moderate to intense exercise for more than 60 minutes have elevated oxygen intake for up to 24 hours afterward.
 However, these elevated V02 levels burn negligible calories (up to 75 calories for every 80 minutes of exercise).

 The real benefit of these lingering effects is your ability to recover more quickly.
 The fitter you are, the faster VO2 will return to resting values and the sooner you can complete another round of intense exercise.

 What exercise intensity is right for me?

 Your overall health and fitness level must dictate your approach to intensity training.
 It is very possible to overextend yourself and suffer burnout or setbacks.
-The goal is to be able to exercise consistently and repeatedly at a high to moderate level, increasing your overall fitness and capacity for high intensity training over an extended period of time.
+The goal is to be able to exercise consistently and repeatedly at a high to a moderate level, increasing your overall fitness and capacity for high-intensity training over an extended period of time.